Pension Credit - What is Pension Credit?

-If you are a woman, to claim Guarantee Pension Credit you must be State Pension age.
+To claim Guarantee Pension Credit, you must be State Pension age.

 The Savings Pension Credit can be claimed by men and women aged 65 or over.
-You must also have reached state pension age before 6 April 2016, but see GOV.UK website for further information on whether couples can qualify.
+You must also have reached State Pension age before 6 April 2016, but see Gov.UK website page on Pension Credit for further information on whether couples can qualify.

 Applies to: England, Wales, Scotland and Northern Ireland

 Age rules: The age rules are different for the two parts of Pension Credit, see ‘Can I get Pension Credit’ for further details.